SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 | Mission-critical systems | Enterprise |

-| Web hosting (existing) | SQL Server 2022 Web (until 2033) |
+| Web hosting (existing SQL Server 2022) | Web Edition until January 2033 |

-| Web hosting (new) | Azure SQL or Standard Edition |
+| Web hosting (new deployment) | Azure SQL or Standard Edition |

-Pros and Cons
+6 Pros and Cons Beginner

 Pros

-- Clear edition structure with defined use cases
+- Clear edition structure with defined use cases for each tier

-- Free Developer and Express editions reduce entry cost
+- Free Developer and Express editions reduce entry cost significantly

-- Multiple licensing models provide flexibility
+- Multiple licensing models provide flexibility for different deployment scenarios

-- Standard Edition significantly upgraded in 2025
+- Standard Edition significantly upgraded in 2025 (32 cores, 256GB RAM, Resource Governor)

 Cons

-- Licensing can be complex without planning
+- Licensing can be complex without planning, especially in virtual environments

-- Over-buying Enterprise is extremely common
+- Over-buying Enterprise Edition is extremely common and expensive

-- Core-based licensing requires careful hardware sizing
+- Core-based licensing requires careful hardware sizing before purchase

-- Audit penalties for non-compliance are steep
+- Audit penalties for non-compliance are steep, up to 125% of list price

-Workshop: Choosing the Right SQL Server Edition
+7 Workshop: Choosing the Right Edition Beginner

-Define Your Requirements (Novice)
+1 Define Your Requirements

 - Is this production or non-production?